sourcesnow/xpspl/docs/xpspl/routine.rst

 .. function:: get_idles_available()

-    Returns the objects createed to idle the processor.
+    Returns the objects created to idle the processor.

     :rtype: integer